• Skip to main content

 *The model also includes international stocks, but this goes under the 60 percent stock fund.

 Because the portfolio is low maintenance, it requires very little work.
 Just rebalance your portfolio annually, or twice a year, if you wish.
 It is also important to tailor your portfolio to your specific needs.
-It is easy to want to concern yourself with investment trends, but you should focus on your personal risk tolerance and situation instead.
-For example, if you’re nearing retirement, invest in conservative and low-risk stocks.

 The bottom line is that the lazy portfolio strategy is well worth considering.
 It may not be a very exciting path, but it can be the best option to remain defensive in a volatile market.
 For more information on investment portfolios, be sure to review this article, “Slow and Steady: Alternative Investments and Your Portfolio”.

-If you want to learn even more about investing, consider taking an inexpensive online class, like the Investing Fundamentals Course.
+If you want to learn even more about investing, consider taking an online class, like the Investing Fundamentals Course.

 Primary Sidebar

-More articles from the blog
+More articles

 Footer